-Everything You Need to Know about Italics
+Everything You Should Know about Italics

 Learn how to properly use italics and emphasis in your essay writing

 Have you ever found yourself questioning your use of italics in a term paper or essay?
 Does using italicized print worry you to the extent you just avoid italics altogether?
-When exactly is the right time to use italics?
+When is the right time to use italics?
 This article will explain when to use those slanted letters and when it is best to leave them upright.

 Seven instances when italics are appropriate in an essay

 There are approximately seven instances when it is appropriate to use italics in academic writing.
-Italics will likely appear in papers ranging from the arts to the sciences and will serve many different functions.
+Italics will likely appear in papers ranging from the arts to the sciences and will serve many functions.
 To simplify things, we have defined when to use italics in Arts and Humanities papers (four instances) and when to use them in the Sciences (three instances).

 Italics in the Arts